 D3 Bio, established in 2020, is a biotechnology company headquartered in China.
-It specializes in the development and registration of innovative medicines within the fields of oncology and immunology.
-The company's approach involves analyzing clinical and market data to identify gaps in current treatments, employing unique drug development methods targeting new disease pathways and delivery routes, with the ultimate goal of providing patients with novel and effective therapy options.
+It specializes in the development and registration of innovative medicines, primarily focusing on oncology and immunology.
+The company's approach involves analyzing clinical and market data to identify gaps in current treatments, employing unique drug development methodologies to target new disease areas and routes, and ultimately providing patients with alternative therapeutic options.

 Bioyond Tech